stevommmm/vlad/README.md

 docker plugin install c45y/vlad --alias vlad
 ```

-And add `vlad` to your `authorization-plugins` configuration in `daemon.json`.
+To complete, add `vlad` to your `authorization-plugins` configuration in `daemon.json`.

-At the moment there are no fancy toggle or configuration for you to worry about, yay?
+At the moment there are no fancy toggle or configurations for you to worry about - yay?

 ### Development Installation